-For foreign currency denominated debt instruments measured at amortized cost, the foreign exchange gains and losses are determined based on the amortized cost of the asset and are recognised in the other income in the consolidated income statement.
+For foreign currency denominated debt instruments measured at amortised cost, the foreign exchange gains and losses are determined based on the amortised cost of the asset and are recognised in the consolidated income statement.

 3.7 Fair values

 All financial instruments are recognised initially at fair value.
 The fair value of a financial instrument on initial recognition is normally the transaction price, i.e. the fair value of the consideration given or received.